-EP11 firmware-induced zeroization can be triggered by Crypto Officer (EP11 Module Administrator) "Zeroize module seg 3" service and the Crypto Officer (EP11 Domain Administrator) "Zeroize domain" service on the need-basis.
-The functions for zeroization are specified in Table 15, where memclr() function is the central key clearing function.
+EP11 firmware-induced zeroization can be triggered by by Crypto Officer (EP11 Module Administrator) "Zeroize module seg 3" service and the Crypto Officer (EP11 Domain Administrator) "Zeroize domain" service on the need-basis.
+The functions for zeroization are specified in Table 16, where memclr() function is the central key clearing function.

 The module also implements Tamper-induced zeroization, which can only be triggered by the module hardware in response to tamper attempts.
 The EP11 firmware is not involved in the Tamper-induced zeroization mechanism.
 In the event of tamper, keys and CSPs in the non-volatile memory HSEB and DRAM are all zeroized.
-Public keys stored in flash memory will not be zeroized.
 All the public keys are protected from the modification and substitution by the digital signatures on the public key certificates.